-“The sound of Ghanaian drumming has punctuated my life from being a baby, and it is unbeatable (forgive the pun).
+“The sound of Ghanaian drumming has punctuated my life from being very young, and it is unbeatable (forgive the pun).
 I am very attracted to the natural rhythms of life, so that my percussion writing is often experimental, and within the experimental, sometimes an invitation to explore musique concrète.
 Whilst orchestral percussion is fine for the orchestra, homemade instruments, and sounds made by the body are just as appealing.
 Even the larynx as a membrane could easily classify the voice as pitched percussion, actually” Frances Gill.

 Should something go here